-

 Effective storage also supports access and institutional sustainability.
 When objects are well housed and logically arranged, staff and researchers can locate materials more efficiently, collections are handled less frequently, and future exhibition planning becomes easier.

-If you’re thinking about improving your collection storage or aren’t sure where to start, I’m always happy to talk through options!
+If you’re thinking about improving your archival storage or aren’t sure where to start, I’m always happy to talk through options!

 Tags archival services, archival services Indiana, archival services Kentucky, archival services Midwest, archival storage, collections consulting, collections management, cultural heritage collections, fine art cataloging, historical collections, historical societies, museum archives, museum collections -